-Associated Student Body - Perpetual Inventory and Snack Shop Inventory inventory should be taken quarterly under supervision of the student store advisor.
+Perpetual Inventory is not being maintained additionally, the student store does not maintain an inventory of the merchandise in the student snack shop.
+According to the policies and procedures outlined in the "Associated Student Body Accounting Manual, Fraud Prevention and Desk Reference" prepared by the FCMAT, a physical inventory should be taken quarterly under supervision of the student store advisor.
 The inventory listing should contain a description, unit cost, quantity, and extended value.
 This information is necessary in order to analyze sales activity, profits, and to determine if merchandise has been lost or stolen.